 Pinch or snip out the tender tips of the branches when harvesting, and repeat regularly throughout the summer for a continual harvest.

 You can pick basil leaves any time you want, but wait until the plant is established, and has several leaves.
-You can learn all about harvesting and storing the leaves here.
+You can learn all about harvesting the leaves here.

 Basil Plant Propagation